zack6243/Elk-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly accessible, in addition to restricting access to the internal network.
 Load balancers protect the availability aspect of security by ensuring that network traffic is distributed equally between two or more webservers so as not to overload a single server with more traffic than it can handle.
-One advantage of having a jump box is the ability to effectively manage multiple webservers and programs individually and making them accessible through a single gateway.
+Also, creating a jumpbox can be adventageous because one advantage of this system is the ability to effectively manage multiple webservers and/or programs individually and effeciently by making them accessible through a single gateway.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_